 Museum Studies Graduate Programs focus on how to maintain and manage a museum or certain aspects of one.
 Museum studies programs, sometimes called “museology,” are highly interdisciplinary.
 Depending on the school, this could mean studying business, public leadership, or art history and collections.
 Students may also choose to study a specialized field like anthropology, or practice advanced archival skills.
 What do all these paths have in common?
 An unyielding passion for community, education, culture and history—not to mention the drive to share all that with others.

 A variety of museum studies graduate programs might be available, at different academic levels ranging from masters to doctorate.
 In some cases, these programs are highly specialized, reflecting a certain discipline, work area, or type of museum.
 If that’s not the case, a museum studies program might be partnered with a related subject area, like education, anthropology, or art history, for example.
 However this may not be required, but rather come down to personal preference or competitive advantage.
 Alongside graduate programs in museum studies, you might also find related program, which could offer similar content.
 This could include museum management and museum curator degree programs.
 To fully understand your options, it may be best to talk to schools directly to learn about what each program entails.

 Museum Studies Masters Programs Masters in Museum Studies

-programs are typically two year programs to prepare students for leadership postiions.
+programs are typically two year programs to prepare students for leadership positions.
 Some applicants may have a bachelors in museum studies degree as a foundation for study.
 Others may also seek a museum studies masters degree with another relevant degree under their belt.
 This could be anything from education to history to art.
 Masters in Museum Studies programs may focus on how to manage and develop certain types of museums or exhibits.
 They could also take a more business-oriented approach, developing the organizational and leadership skills to keep a museum running.
 Museum Studies masters programs might confer Master of Arts (MA), Master of Science (MS), or MBA degrees, depending on the nature of the program.
 Check with individual schools to learn more about courses, degree types and requirements.

 Museum Studies Doctorate Programs

 tend to focus on a specific area of discipline.
 This could include options like art history, conservation, or archival science, to name a few examples.
 That’s because museum studies doctoral programs aim to hone in-depth subject-matter expertise.
 Most PhD museum studies programs are research focused and include a dissertation requirement.
 Here students conduct independent research in their area of interest in an attempt to contribute new knowledge to the field.
 Coursework may touch on advanced topics in museum studies, as well as research methodologies and best practices.
 Because programs vary and may be designed to reflect student interests, its best to speak with your preferred museum studies programs directly.

 Museum Studies Graduate Certificate Programs Graduate Museum Studies Certificate Programs

 tend to be shorter than full degree programs.
 Less courses may be required, allowing full time students to graduate in 1-2 years.
 Because of this, some students may prefer to earn a certificate in museum studies to complement a degree in another discipline like art history or anthropology.
 Certificate museum studies programs could be offered at the masters or doctoral level.
 They may be broad in nature or focus on a specific discipline.
 Remember as you search that these and other related programs may vary from the descriptions above.
 You could find contrast in content, approach, or other details.
 You may also come across some program types that are not listed here.
 For more information, reach out to the museum studies graduate programs you’re considering attending.

 Museum Studies Program Formats